matthewlong29/PareAndFlourish_Site/_posts/2017-09-03-three-reasons-you-should-form-a-pertnership.md

 image:
   teaser: 3-reasons-you-should-form-partnership.jpg
   feature: 3-reasons-you-should-form-partnership.jpg
-  alt: "Three Reasons You Should Form a Partnership"

 tags: Benefits of a partnership, why you should form a partnership

-comments: true
 ---

 Sometimes, life is hard, ya know?
 There are days when you find yourself just a little...off.
 Those are the days when you walk into work, your side gig, your passion project, or home, happy to see someone else to help you out.